 The "Re-Wagering" Effect

-This compounding effect demonstrates why even small differences in RTP percentages matter significantly over extended play.
-If you're using a no deposit bonus casino offer or free spins no deposit deal, your starting "investment" is effectively zero, which changes the calculus further in your favour.
+This spiraling effect is a good example of why even seemingly insignificant differences between RTP percentages get amplified drastically over a long play time.
+In case you are utilizing a no deposit bonus casino offer or a free spins no deposit combo, your initial "investment" is technically zero which tilts the odds even more in your favour.

 Stake per Spin